Here are 5 acting techniques you should know.

 - As If – As if relates to the “essential action” to the actor’s own life.
 For instance:

-This acting technique is used to highlight the experience of acting and is based not on the character but the actor.
+Practical Aesthetics Acting Technique is used to highlight the experience of acting and is based not on the character but the actor.
 What does the actor want to accomplish in this scene?
 What would the actor do in this situation?

 Practical Aesthetics include William H. Macy, Felicity Huffman, Scott Parker (actor), Rose Byrne, Jessica Alba, Camryn Manheim, and Clark Gregg.